The Paned Cap Sleeves

 Paned cap sleeves are usually seen worn in combination with closely fitted long sleeves, often cut in two pieces.
 As my upper arms are quite heavy and my wrists and forearms are short and relatively small, this is not a flattering look for me, so I decided to go with a slightly looser one piece sleeve with a curved back seam.
 Here's how I made the pattern:

 I started with my two piece sleeve block.
 It's drafted in the period appropriate style, with a wide, flat sleeve head.
-If you're following along at home, the Narrow Curved sleeve from the Sleeves package is the one to use.
+If you're following along at home, the Narrow Curved Sleeve from the Elizabethan Lady's Sleeves package is the one to use.